awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-unlimited-mode.md

 If a T2 instance is switched from `standard` to `unlimited`, any accrued launch credits are removed from the `CPUCreditBalance` before the remaining `CPUCreditBalance` is carried over\.

 **Note**
-T3 instances never receive launch credits\.
+T3 and T3a instances never receive launch credits\.

 ### Enabling Unlimited Mode<a name="unlimited-mode-enabling"></a>

-T3 instances launch as `unlimited` by default\.
+T3 and T3a instances launch as `unlimited` by default\.
 T2 instances launch as `standard` by default, but you can enable `unlimited` at launch\.

 You can switch from `unlimited` to `standard`, and from `standard` to `unlimited`, at any time on a running or stopped instance\.
 For more information, see [Launching a Burstable Performance Instance as Unlimited or Standard](burstable-performance-instances-how-to.md#launch-burstable-performance-instances) and [Modifying the Credit Specification of a Burstable Performance Instance](burstable-performance-instances-how-to.md#modify-burstable-performance-instances)\.